 Before we move on to the tips, let’s talk about the first and foremost thing you should do when it comes to dementia care.

 Note that acceptance is important to ensure that this disease does not consume you or the patient.
+Speak to them slowly and pay attention to what they are saying.
+Many dementia patients experience behavioral changes, and you must be patient with them.

 It is all too easy to fall for the trap and spiral into a state of despair.
 You need to ensure that your mindset is correct.
 It is vital that you know exactly what you are dealing with.